-The Latest: Texas man who took girls says he found mom dead
+The Latest: Texas man who took girls has violent history

 DALLAS – The Latest on the capture of a man named as a person of interest in a Texas woman's death (all times local):